 But it isn’t really all in the genes, because the medical care a person with cancer gets, or doesn’t get, and the place she lives, and the socioeconomic or racial biases of her clinical caretakers – all can change her chances of survival.
 A cancer patient’s survival is sometimes shorter in rural areas than urban, for community sites than cancer center sites, for places of poverty than wealthy areas, but especially for women who are Black and African American, than for others.
 For my Mom, who was a white woman, lived in a rural area, was treated at a local community site in a poverty-stricken area of the Catskills in NY, chances were not the best.

-When people die early – before reaching our 65th birthday, we most often die of cancer where I lived as a kid, in the Catskills, and where I live now, NYC.
+When we die early – before reaching our 65th birthday – we most often died of cancer where I lived as a kid, in the Catskills, and where I live now, in NYC.
 Many families lose loved ones too soon from cancer.
 My mother’s breast cancer had spread from there, where she had no signs or symptoms, to her liver and beyond by the time she was diagnosed.
 In her liver, it grew and swelled undetected, until doing her daily physical exercises got difficult.
 Then she went to get checked out – she was 57.
 She died a few short months later from metastatic breast cancer.

 Of course it didn’t have to be that way.
 Healthcare providers sometimes refer women for a yearly mammogram that can find breast cancer early.
 Finding a small cancer early on is easier to treat – right there where it is, before it spreads to other vital organs, like the liver.
 Some clinicians refer women for even newer and better screening tests now, like 3D mammograms and sonograms and scans that can be better than mammograms at finding cancer early.

-And of course, now, more intense cancer prevention is available by looking at a person’s genes, and our family genes, with genetic testing.
+And of course, now, more intense cancer prevention is available by looking at our genes, and our family genes, with genetic testing.

 Why Doesn’t Everyone Get Genetic Testing for Breast Cancer?